Shashank1202/Glaucoma_project/Glaucoma Classification Project/Glaucoma Classification Project/readme.rst

 Glaucoma Classification
 ---------------------
 A Flask based Web Application to predict images of Glaucoma and Non-Glaucoma.
-Check out the `example site <http://glucoma-classification.herokuapp.com//>`_!

 -----
 What did i made it?
 -----
-This is a practice project for my ML Training provided by Dell Technologies.
+This is a practice project for my ML Training.
-Place:  Dell Campus, Hyderabad
 Trainer : Kanth
-Date: Nov - Dec 2019
+Date: Nov - Dec 2023

 -----
 Usage